rticommunity/rticonnextdds-connector-cs/README.md

 ## Support

-This is an experimental RTI product.
-As such we do offer support through the [RTI Community Forum](https://community.rti.com/forums/technical-questions).
+*Connector* is an experimental RTI product.
+If you have any questions, use the [RTI Community Forum](https://community.rti.com/forums/technical-questions).
 We also welcome issues and pull request in this GitHub repository.
 We'd love your feedback.